helix-editor/helix/book/src/configuration.md

 helix file picker and global search.
 There is also one other key, `max-depth` available, which is not defined by default.

+All git related options are only enabled in a git repository.

 | Key | Description | Default |
 |--|--|---------|
 |`hidden` | Enables ignoring hidden files. | true